nsv-format/nsv/pitches.md

 # Sales Pitches

-Difference arguments would appeal to different audiences, so in no particular order.
+Different arguments would appeal to different audiences, so in no particular order.

 ## For Vim and Vim-like tool users

 The row separation with `\n\n` matches exactly Vi's notion of a "paragraph".
 As such, you can move down `<n>` rows with `<n>}`, delete a row with `dap`, move to n-th cell with `<n>j`, etc.
-CSV, JSON, and the rest would generally require you additional setup to navigate.
+CSV, JSON, and the rest would generally require additional setup to navigate.

 ## For tool developers